Guest caught on camera stealing hotel's money

 Security footage showed the thief was wearing a black tank top and knee-length shorts and carrying two packs, one in front and the other on his back.

-Ms Darinraya said during his stay Mr Andrea, who could speak Thai clearly, took a Thai woman to his room and an hour later the woman complained to a hotel staffer that he refused to pay her.
+Ms Darinraya said during his stay Mr Andrea, who could speak Thai clearly, took a Thai woman to his room and an hour later the woman complained to a hotel staff member that he refused to pay her.

 “I’ve filed a complaint with Muang Pattaya police.
 I believe this foreigner is still in Pattaya and I want police to arrest him quickly.
 I want to warn hotel and apartment owners to be vigilant, to look out for this man,” Ms Darinraya said.